 What is Real Estate Crowdfunding?

-Real estate crowdfunding is a way of raising money for real estate investment by reaching out to a pool of investors to contribute a small amount of money towards a project.
+Real-estate crowdfunding (also called property crowdfunding) is a way of raising money for real estate investment by reaching out to a pool of investors to contribute a small amount of money towards a project.
 Simply put, it is a form of raising funds that allow small real estate investors to fund big projects.

 Real estate crowdfunding is also referred to us real estate peer-to-peer lending or financing of real estate projects.
 The process of raising money is conducted via an online crowdfunding platform (see the list).
 One party (the borrower) joins a platform with the aim of getting funds to start or improve a real estate project.
 Another party (the investor/lender) joins a platform to invest capital in exchange for high returns on the investment.

 A viable option for raising money amongst real estate investors is property crowdfunding, which involves raising money to buy properties for selling or renting.
 The approach has become a feasible alternative to traditional ways of raising funds for investments.
 It pools small amounts of finances from various investors (lenders) to finance a real estate asset or a portfolio of properties.
 As an investor, you get to invest your funds either through equity (you own a stake of the real estate asset) or debt (you lend money as a loan) in return for a proportional stake of the project returns (sales value increase or rental income).

 The major attractive point of peer-to-peer lending in real estate investing is that it gives small investors the opportunity to participate in high income and highly sophisticated real estate projects.
 For large real estate developers, they use crowdfunding platforms as a mean of soliciting investments from accredited investors groups.
 On the other hand, small real estate business owners launch crowdfunding campaigns to raise money for smaller investment deals.